USEPA/csb-rebate-forms-app/app/server/app/content/helpdesk-intro.md

 ## Change a Submitted Form’s State

-Please search for a form by Application ID below.
+Please search for a form by ID below.
 If the submission exists, it will be displayed in a table below the search box.

-Select the pencil icon to open an existing rebate form.
-Select the update icon at the end of the row to change a submission’s state from _submitted_ back to _draft_.
+In the table, select the pencil icon to view an existing submission or select the update icon to change a submission’s state from _submitted_ back to _draft_.